getoptimum/docs/docs/learn/overview/p2p.md

 2. **RLNC Encoding**: The message is divided into `k` fragments and encoded using RLNC into multiple shards using configurable parameters:
    * `ShredFactor`: Controls how the data is fragmented
    * `PublisherShardMultiplier`: Determines how many shards to create initially
-3. **Shard Distribution**: The publisher sends different shards to different peers in round-robin fashion
+3. **Coded Shard Distribution**: The publisher sends different coded shards to different peers in round-robin fashion

 When a node receives a shard: